Axadiw/MFIGamepadFeeder/docs/index.md

 # Application development

-I've started with support for Steelseries Nimbus controller only, if you'd like to add support for other game controller, post pull request with mapping file on [GitHub issues page](https://github.com/Axadiw/MFIGamepadFeeder/issues).
+I've started with support for SteelSeries Nimbus controller only, if you'd like to add support for other game controller, post pull request with mapping file on [GitHub issues page](https://github.com/Axadiw/MFIGamepadFeeder/issues).

 ## Supported gamepads